F.R. Scott Professor of Constitutional and Public Law

 McGill Reporter: Rod Macdonald: A lifetime educating, not indoctrinating (Dec.
 2011)

-Professor Roderick Macdonald, O.C., teaches and publishes in the areas of civil law, commercial law, administrative law, constitutional law, jurisprudence and access to justice.
+Professor Roderick Macdonald, O.C., taught and published in the areas of civil law, commercial law, administrative law, constitutional law, jurisprudence and access to justice.
 He was Dean of the Faculty of Law from 1984 to 1989.
-He chaired a Task Force on Access to Justice of the Ministère de la justice du Québec (1989-91), and has been a consultant to the Bouchard-Taylor Commission (2007-2008), the Royal Commission on Aboriginal Peoples (1991-1992), to the Ontario Civil Justice Review and to the Federal Department of Justice on the interaction of federal law and the Civil Code of Québec.
-From 1989 to 1995 he was Director of the Law in Society programme of the Canadian Institute for Advanced Research, and from 1997 to 2000, he was the founding President of the Law Commission of Canada.
+He chaired a Task Force on Access to Justice of the Ministère de la justice du Québec (1989-91), and had been a consultant to the Bouchard-Taylor Commission (2007-2008), the Royal Commission on Aboriginal Peoples (1991-1992), to the Ontario Civil Justice Review and to the Federal Department of Justice on the interaction of federal law and the Civil Code of Québec.
+From 1989 to 1995, he was Director of the Law in Society programme of the Canadian Institute for Advanced Research, and from 1997 to 2000, he was the founding President of the Law Commission of Canada.

-Between 2002 and 2004 he was a consultant to the World Bank in Ukraine and drafted that country's current law on secured transactions.
+Between 2002 and 2004, he was a consultant to the World Bank in Ukraine and drafted that country's current law on secured transactions.
 In 2003 and 2004 he was a consultant on civil judgement execution with the CIDA-sponsored Legal Reform Project in the Republic of Vietnam.
-Since 2002 he has been a member of the Canadian delegation to UNCITRAL and is on the team drafting the legislative guide to secured transactions law.
+In 2002, he became a member of the Canadian delegation to UNCITRAL and was on the team drafting the legislative guide to secured transactions law.

 On October 6, 2006, Justice Minister Yvon Marcoux announced the creation of an expert panel to examine if any measures to prevent Strategic Lawsuits Against Public Participation (SLAPPs) should be adopted, to be headed by Professor Macdonald.